SCCapstone/StyleMail/README.md

 ## Running Tests

-How to run unit test: cd to StyleMail/stylemail/test and run the command: npm test
+How to run unit test:
+* cd to StyleMail/stylemail/test and run the command "npm install" (to install dependencies required for the test)
+* After the dependencies finish installing, run the command "npm test" (to run the test)

 How to run behavioral test:
 * You must setup the configuration file for the test runner.
-To do this, open a new terminal window (don't cd into anything) and run the command: $ npx wdio config -y
+To do this, open a new terminal window (don't cd into anything) and run the command "npx wdio config -y"
 * The previous command creates a directory C:\Users\<USERNAME>\test\specs (with your username of course).
 You must copy and paste the file StyleMail/stylemail/test/specs/TestLogin.js from our repo into that directory
-* After copying and pasting the file, open a new terminal window (don't cd into anything) and run the command: $ npx wdio wdio.conf.js
+* After copying and pasting the file, open a new terminal window (don't cd into anything) and run the command "npx wdio wdio.conf.js"
 * The test will open a new Google Chrome window, run, and then exit the window upon completion.